-This Punjabi Aloo Gobi is a spicy Indian potato and cauliflower stir fry that is made for everyday meals.
+Punjabi Aloo Gobi is an Indian spiced potato and cauliflower stir fry that is made for everyday meals.
 It is a vegan, gluten-free dish that can be enjoyed with any Indian style bread.
+Here is how to make it.

 Also called Aloo Gobi Dry, Aloo Gobi Masala, or Aloo Gobi Fry, this classic Indian dish is very easy to prepare, super-comforting, and infused with rich spices that suffice the palate of all food lovers.